orel-adivi/CorSys/docs/index.md

 at Taub Faculty of Computer Science, Technion - Israel Institute of Technology.
 The project was written by Orel Adivi `(orel.adivi [at] cs.technion.ac.il)` and Daniel Noor `(daniel.noor [at] cs.technion.ac.il)`, and under the supervision of Matan Peled and assistant professor Shachar Itzhaky.
 The work was done in about a month, from 19 September 2022 to 18 October 2022.
-The project is released under MIT licence.
+The project is released under MIT license.

 ## Usage